-In vivo vandetanib administration reduced tumor cell-induced angiogenesis, tumor vessel permeability, and inhibited tumor growth and metastasis in mouse models of cancer.
+In vivo, vandetanib administration reduced tumor cell-induced angiogenesis, tumor vessel permeability, and inhibited tumor growth and metastasis in mouse models of cancer.

 A population pharmacokinetic analysis of CAPRELSA was conducted in 231 patients with MTC following oral administration of 300 mg daily doses.
 The pharmacokinetics of CAPRELSA at the 300 mg dose in MTC patients are characterized by a mean clearance of approximately 13.2 L/h, a mean volume of distribution of approximately 7450 L, and a median plasma half-life of 19 days.

 Following oral administration of CAPRELSA, absorption is slow with peak plasma concentrations typically achieved at a median of 6 hours, range 4-10 hours, after dosing.
-Vandetanib accumulates approximately 8-fold on multiple dosing with steady state achieved from approximately 3 months.
+Vandetanib accumulates approximately 8-fold on multiple dosing with steady state achieved in approximately 3 months.

-Exposure to vandetanib is unaffected by food.
+Exposure to vandetanib is unaffected by food

 Within a 21-day collection period after a single dose of 14C-vandetanib, approximately 69% was recovered with 44% in feces and 25% in urine.
 Excretion of the dose was slow and further excretion beyond 21 days would be expected based on the plasma half-life.

 Vandetanib was not a substrate of hOCT2 expressed in HEK293 cells.
-Vandetanib inhibits the uptake of the selective OCT2 marker substrate 14C-creatinine by HEK-OCT2 cells, with a mean IC50 of approximately 2.1 μg/mL.
-This is higher than vandetanib plasma concentrations (approximately 0.81 μg/mL) observed after multiple dosing at 300 mg.
+Vandetanib inhibits the uptake of the selective OCT2 marker substrate 14C-creatinine by HEK-OCT2 cells, with a mean IC50 of 2.1 μg/mL.
+This is higher than vandetanib plasma concentrations (0.81 μg/mL) observed after multiple dosing at 300 mg.
 Inhibition of renal excretion of creatinine by vandetanib provides an explanation for increases in plasma creatinine seen in human subjects receiving vandetanib.

-Effects of Age and Gender
+Effects Of Age And Gender

-Animal Pharmacology and/or Toxicology
+Animal Toxicology And/Or Pharmacology

 In an animal model of wound-healing, mice dosed with vandetanib had reduced skin-breaking strength compared with controls.
 This suggests that CAPRELSA slows but does not prevent wound healing.
 The appropriate interval between discontinuation of CAPRELSA and subsequent elective surgery required to avoid the risks of impaired wound healing has not been determined.

 Nodular masses were observed in a 6-month toxicology study in rats during treatment with ≥5 mg/kg/day vandetanib (approximately 0.22 or 0.40 times, respectively, the AUC in patients with cancer at the recommended human dose of 300 mg/day).
 Masses were palpable during clinical assessments as early as week 13, were observed in multiple organs, and were associated with hemorrhagic or inflammatory findings.

 The primary objective was demonstration of improvement in progression-free survival (PFS) with CAPRELSA compared to placebo.
 Other endpoints included evaluation of overall survival and overall objective response rate (ORR).
 Centralized, independent blinded review of the imaging data was used in the assessment of PFS and ORR.
 Upon objective disease progression based on the investigator's assessment, patients were discontinued from blinded study treatment and given the option to receive open-label CAPRELSA.
 Nineteen percent (44/231) of the patients initially randomized to CAPRELSA opted to receive open-label CAPRELSA after disease progression, and 58% (58/100) of the patients initially randomized to placebo opted to receive open-label CAPRELSA after disease progression.

-The result of the PFS analysis, based on the central review RECIST assessment, showed a statistically significant improvement in PFS for patients randomized to CAPRELSA (Hazard Ratio = 0.35; 95% Confidence Interval (CI) = 0.24–0.53; p<0.0001).
+The result of the PFS analysis, based on the central review RECIST assessment, showed a statistically significant improvement in PFS for patients randomized to CAPRELSA (Hazard Ratio (HR) = 0.35; 95% Confidence Interval (CI) = 0.24–0.53; p<0.0001).
 Analyses in the subgroups of patients who were symptomatic or had progressed within 6 months prior to their enrollment showed similar PFS results (HR = 0.31 95% CI: 0.19, 0.53 for symptomatic patients; HR = 0.41 95% CI: 0.25, 0.66 for patients who had progressed within 6 months prior to enrollment).

 At the time of the primary analysis of PFS, 15% of the patients had died and there was no significant difference in overall survival between the two treatment groups.
 The overall objective response rate (ORR) for patients randomized to CAPRELSA was 44% compared to 1% for patients randomized to placebo.
 All objective responses were partial responses.

-Figure 1: Progression Free Survival
+Figure 1- Progression Free Survival

-|a N = Number of events/number of randomized
+|*N = Number of events/number of randomized patients

 †HR= Hazard Ratio, Cox Proportional Hazards Model

-d NE = non-estimatable
+§NE = non-estimatable

-Last reviewed on RxList: 10/18/2012
+Last reviewed on RxList: 3/6/2017